adaptingadapting/Holberton-SpeedrunAllChecksPercent/8variables_if_else_while/README.md

 task 100 was good, i did it much more efficiently this time around

 task 101 its just funny how much more clean my code looks compared to the old one, and how much more efficient and elegant it is, even though both are hardcode this one is just so much more slick, im embarassed of the other code pretty much. but its nice that i tried back then, and nicer that i got it down

+task 102 forced me to change my aproach to somehting a little less desirable really but maybe clearer and more efficient, it is a shame the other method is so cumbersome because i like it more